ammdias/finctrl/MANUAL.md

 Notice that the new prompt is given between quotes.
-The reason for this is that it contains spaces and would be interpreted as two different arguments if not surrounded by quotes, which would result in an error:
+The reason for this is that it contains spaces and would be interpreted as two different arguments if not enveloped in quotes, which would result in an error:

     Test > set prompt Test >
     *** Error: 'set prompt' command takes a single argument: